jareddreyer/catalogue/README.md

 	   - Insert Form
 	     - added 4 new fields to the catalogue table
 	     - "Year" (release date of title from IMDB) - read/display only
-		 - "imdbID" - imdbs ID, used on the OMDB API lookup
+		 - "imdbID" - IMDBs ID, used on the OMDB API lookup
 		 - "Poster" - allows title to be saved as a file friendly name so can load poster locally instead of from API
+		 - "Keywords" - this allows for to search for titles that are part of trilogies or part of a canon-universe e.g. "James Bond", "Marvel" (Technically could be used for any type of tagging i.e. "Actors")
 		 - Added look up and saving of title posters on insert form
 		 - Comments now allow for multiple comments and contain a prefix of user and datetime
-		 - Video title is the only manadatory field, once filled out a look up to IMDB is made for metadata and also control of other fields i.e. Title=Star Wars, Type=Film, Source=Bluray/DVD/SCR/CAM/VOD/WEB
+		 - Video title is the only mandatory field, once filled out a look up to IMDB is made for metadata and also control of other fields i.e. Title=Star Wars, Type=Film, Source=Bluray/DVD/SCR/CAM/VOD/WEB
 	   - Catalogue listing
          - listing now an unordered list for both Films and Series (tv)
 	     - added thumbnails to listing
+		 - listings are now broken into profiles by user e.g. /films/ takes you to your profile, /films/x (where x is member ID) will take you to that users profile catalogue
 	   - Catalogue is now "Films" &  "Series" as opposed to "Movies" & "TV", "Series" leaves any ambiguities for Television or Web